-"The cultures have been derived from parent stock tested and found free of Bunchy top virus".

-Note: The entry conditions in this schedule only apply to species in the Plants Biosecurity Index listed under Import Specifications for Nursery Stock as "see 155.02.06 under Nandina", and are additional to those specified in sections 1, 2 and 3 of the import health standard.
+"The cultures have been derived from parent stock tested and found free of virus diseases."
+Note: The entry conditions in this schedule only apply to species in the Plants Biosecurity Index listed under Import Specifications for Nursery Stock as "see 155.02.06 under Olea", and are additional to those specified in sections 1, 2 and 3 of the import health standard.
+Type of Olea nursery stock approved for entry into New Zealand Cuttings (dormant); Plants in tissue culture Pests of Olea Refer to the pest list.